 Hooks Independent School District Bowie 019-902 Name of School District County CoDist.
-Number We, the undersigned, certify that the attached annual financial reports of the abo ve-named school district were reviewed and (check one) approved disapproved for the year ar ended August 31, 2022 at a meeting of the Board of Trustees of such school district on the 124h day of December 2022.
-Physical Secretary Signature of Boa Who - rd President

-If the Board of Trustees disapproved of the auditors' report, the reason(s) for disapproving it is(are): (attach list as necessary)
+Number We, the undersigned, certify that the attached annual financial rep orts of the above-named school district were reviewed and (check one) approved disappro ved for the year ended August 31, 2023 at a meeting of the Board of Trustees of such school district on the day of December 2023.
+Signature of Board Secretary Sig nature of Board President If the Board of Trustees disapproved (attach list as necessary) d of the auditors' report, the re ason(s) for disapproving it is(are):